 - and they travelled in silence.
 At the twenty-third floor, This could be any of John, narrator or Alan: we're in the overlap of the circles of their consciousness, where they are all experiencing the same external facts.
-(Not that simple information can't evoke things: the silence between the colleagues, the fact that the building has more than twenty-three floors...)
+(Not that simple information, not tied to a character's point-of-view, can still evoke things: the silence between the colleagues, the fact that the building has more than twenty-three floors...)

 - Alan got out murmuring that he had to drop in on HR, We're focussed on Alan's actions a little way inside the circle of his consciousness but still where it overlaps with John's, to whom he's presumably murmuring: this evokes something of Alan's character-in-action (murmuring) but the words themselves aren't coloured by his take on things

 - but actually he went to the canteen.
 We're still experiencing Alan from outside his head, but we've left John's circle, because John's stayed in the lift and can't know this.

 - There were mornings when only a double hot chocolate with extra cream made the prospect of the day bearable: Now we're further into Alan's consciousness, with his feeling and perhaps unspoken thoughts, but it's still consistent with the narrator's voice.

 - especially when it included a meeting with cretinous George.
 And here's Alan's voice coming in loud and clear in free indirect style: we're right inside his consciousness, with his voice and his take on his experience, as we were with John's at the beginning.